vishaldesai/AWSsolutions/Cost/CUR/README.md

 ![](files/solution.png)

 1. Configure Cost and Usage Reports data to be delivered to S3 in CSV format.
-2. When CUR files are delivered, S3 events trigger CUR Config Lambda.
+2. When CUR files are delivered, S3 PUT event triggers CUR Config Lambda.
 3. CUR Config Lambda reads CUR configuration file that has metadata of what data should be delivered to which accounts.
 4. CUR Config Lambda triggers CUR Publish Lambda in async mode for each entry in CUR configuration file.
 5. CUR Publish Lambda assumes cross account role.
-6. CUR Publish Lambda filters and delivers data to linked account S3 bucket.
+6. CUR Publish Lambda filters and delivers CUR data to linked account S3 bucket.

 ## Steps